Jessica is a PhD candidate in Film at the University of Cambridge.

 2021 - 2022

-BA Hons, English
+BA Hons, English (first-class)

-University of Kent (with an Erasmus year at Freie Univeristät Berlin)
+University of Kent with an Erasmus year at Freie Univeristät Berlin

 2016 - 2020